RxLaboratory/Duik/Performance.md

 This should be moved to the performance recommendations of the Duik Doc / a dedicated doc.

+## General

+It is a good idea to regularly close and re-start After Effects.

+Do not double click on a project in your file explorer to open it.
+Start After Effects, then open your project.
+This may improve performance, and it's a way to avoid many bugs and issues in After Effects.
+Yup, really.

 ## Anti-aliasing / Draft mode

-Activating the *draft* mode (actally deactivating anti-aliasing) on layers improves the performance by 10%.
+Activating the *draft* mode (actally deactivating anti-aliasing) on layers improves the performance by only 10% at most.

 ## Solids